prashant-jayan21/minecraft-dialogue/README.md

 ## Creating your own target structures ##
 To create target structures, you only need one open Minecraft client open on your local machine.

-In this mode, instead of playing games where the target structures are dictated by the file paths in `sample_gold_configs.csv`, you now need to specify the names of the __new__ target structures to be created in `sample_gold_configs.csv`.
+In this mode, instead of playing games where the target structures are dictated by the file paths `sample_gold_configs.csv`, you now need to specify the names of the __new__ target structures to be created in `sample_gold_configs.csv` (in the `target_structure_xml` column, the other one should remain unspecified).
 Note that if a given name of a new structure conflicts with any existing structures that exist at that file path, the game for that particular structure will fail before you are able to create a structure by that name.
 Each target structure is automatically saved at the specified file path after you build it as the Builder in Minecraft and end the mission by pressing __Ctrl+C in the Minecraft client__.

 To run:

 ```
-/usr/bin/python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --create_target_structures
+python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --create_target_structures
 ```

-## Useful debugging tips ##
-### Disable screenshots ###
-By default, the Minecraft clients take screenshots every time a block is picked up or put down or a chat message is sent/received (saved in `Minecraft/run/screenshots` with the associated experiment ID).
-This can fill up your disk quickly if you're not careful.
-If debugging, you can turn off screenshots by setting the `disableScreenshots` static variable found in `Minecraft/src/main/java/cwc/CwCMod.java` to `true` (by default, this is `false`).
-(This will be made into a more automatic solution in the future.)

 ## Running the architect demo ##

 Run `cwc_run_session.py` with the `--architect_demo` flag.
 This will basically enable an automated architect with everything else about the session being exactly the same.
 You just need to play the role of the Builder.
 In the game, whenever you need the Architect to speak, trigger it by sending a special chat message "xxx" from the Builder's side.
 The Architect will then generate one utterance.

 The log files generated at the end of the game are the same as those in a data collection session.

+## Useful debugging tips ##
+### Disable screenshots ###
+By default, the Minecraft clients take screenshots every time a block is picked up or put down or a chat message is sent/received (saved in `Minecraft/run/screenshots` with the associated experiment ID).
+This can fill up your disk quickly if you're not careful.
+If debugging, you can turn off screenshots by setting the `disableScreenshots` static variable found in `Minecraft/src/main/java/cwc/CwCMod.java` to `true` (by default, this is `false`).
+(This will be made into a more automatic solution in the future.)